UBC-CIC/commit2act/docs/ArchitectureDeepDive.md

 	username: String
 }
 ```
-Here, we are defining the 5 columns in the SQL Table as a `type` with 5 different `fields`, with each field corresponding to a column in the database.
+Here, we are defining the 5 columns in the SQL Table as a `type` with 5 different `fields`, with each field corresponding to a column in the database (the fields are user_id, username, name, email, and avatar).
 Each type has a `scalar type` (also known as a data type in most other langages) which defines what kind of data each field represents.
 GraphQL only has a few different scalar types, and these are String, Int, Float, Boolean, and ID.
 Since these have less resolution than MySQL data types, a GraphQL String just means anything string based.
-So for example, data types in MySQL like `TEXT`, `VARCHAR(255)`, `DATETIME` are all just represented by `String` in GraphQL.
+So for example, data types in MySQL like `TEXT`, `VARCHAR(255)`, `DATETIME` are all represented by `String` in GraphQL.

 In the Schema Definition Language (SDL), an `!` means that the field cannot be null (so here, the fields user_id, name, and email cannot have null values after a query or mutation is called that returns the `type` User).